Oxsomi/core3/docs/graphics_api.md

 //Define all pipelines.
 //These pipelines require the graphics feature DirectRendering and will error otherwise!
 //Otherwise .attachmentCountExt, .attachmentFormatsExt and/or .depthStencilFormat
-//  need to be replaced with .renderPass and/or .subPass.
+//  need to be replaced with .renderPass = renderPass and/or .subPass = subPassId.

 PipelineGraphicsInfo info[1] = {
     (PipelineGraphicsInfo) {